 The problem with “vanity” metrics is that they could mean something, but there’s not always a direct correlation between them and with buyer engagement that results in revenue.

-The trait that qualifies these as “vanity” metrics is that they don’t necessarily have any impact on sales, but rather measure the results of tactical activities without closing the loop to revenue.
+The trait that qualifies these as “vanity metrics” is that they don’t necessarily have any impact on sales, but rather measure the results of tactical activities without closing the loop to revenue.
 Take visitors and page views as an example.
 You could have thousands of visitors come to your site and each visit a variety of pages.
 While certainly encouraging, none of those metrics are necessarily indicative of any true purchase intent on the part of those visitors.
 They might have come to your site through a random link, quickly poked around, and then left never to come back again.
-All the more so if you’re leveraging content designed to drive traffic rather than to engage with buyers.
+All the more so if you’re leveraging content designed to drive traffic rather than to engage with buyers (if you are, be sure you read Four Steps to Take Before Launching New Content).
 “Clickbait” or other tactics to drive people to your site could help marketing meet visitor goals, while not driving traffic from actual buyers.

-The problem with “vanity” metrics is that they could mean something, but there’s not always a direct correlation between them and with buyer engagement that results in revenue.
+The problem with marketing “vanity metrics” is that they could mean something, but there’s not always a direct correlation between them and with buyer engagement that results in revenue.
 Simply put, they don’t offer enough meaningful insight to identify if the engagement marketing has driven results in a sale.
 Plus, since they’re easy to measure (and simple to impact) without requiring the strategic thinking and execution that revenue-based metrics require, the C-Suite doesn’t always trust them.

 Shifting Attention to Revenue Impact